monzo/progression-framework/src/README.md

   </a>
 </p>
 <h1 align="center">
-    Progression at Monzo
+    Progression at Bright
 </h1>

-This is a static site that displays the progression frameworks that Monzo use internally for our staff 🙌
+This is a static site that displays the progression frameworks that Bright use internally for our staff 🙌

 It's built in Gatsby, and deployed using Netlify.